Highway Construction Services

 How to Bid

-Prime contractors submit their bid to CDOT and a committee that includes the Project Engineer reviews all of the bids at a public "bid opening."
-Electronic bidding using free EBS software
+Prime contractors submit their bid to CDOT electronically and a committee that includes the Project Engineer reviews all of the bids at a public "bid opening."
+All construction bids must be submitted to CDOT using Bid Express

 , an online bidding system that requires bidders to register and pay a monthly fee.
 You can register to bid with just CDOT or other state DOT’s that use the system.